Safe Auto Insurance Company

-Safe Auto Insurance Company is a property and casualty auto insurance carrier.
-It is a privately held carrier and provider of state-minimum private-passenger auto insurance for drivers in the nonstandard insurance market in 19 states across the US, including Ohio, Indiana, Kentucky, Georgia, Pennsylvania, South Carolina, Tennessee, Louisiana, Mississippi, Illinois, Missouri, Arizona, Oklahoma, Kansas, Virginia, Texas, California, Alabama, and Colorado.
+Safe Auto Insurance Company is an American property and casualty auto insurance carrier.
+It is a privately held carrier and provider of state-minimum private-passenger auto insurance for drivers in the nonstandard insurance market in 20 states across the US, including Oregon, Ohio, Indiana, Kentucky, Georgia, Pennsylvania, South Carolina, Tennessee, Louisiana, Mississippi, Illinois, Missouri, Arizona, Oklahoma, Kansas, Virginia, Texas, California, Alabama, and Colorado.

 History

 SafeAuto is a property and casualty auto insurance carrier based in Columbus, Ohio.
 In the summer of 1993, SafeAuto began in its original headquarters on Goodale Boulevard and specialized in providing auto insurance to those individuals who needed state-minimum coverage.
-SafeAuto is now a leader in direct to consumer minimum-limit insurance across 19 states.
+SafeAuto is now a leader in direct to consumer minimum-limit insurance across 20 states.

+SafeAuto was acquired by AllState via National General June 1, 2021.

 Operations

 SafeAuto is licensed in 22 states, markets in 19 states, and employs more than 700 associates across its headquarters in Columbus, Ohio, and its satellite offices in Woodsfield, Ohio, and Somerset, Kentucky.
 SafeAuto's annual revenue was more than $300 million in 2013.
 Since 2012, Ron Davies, former senior vice president with Allstate Insurance Co, took over the role of CEO; Diamond and Deshe remain involved with the company as chairmen and executive directors of the company's board.
 Davies has since opened two SafeAuto storefronts in Columbus, Ohio, to serve customers face to face.
 In March 2015, SafeAuto acquired AutoTex MGA and began expanding to the independent agent insurance business.